 Under meeting procedures, members of the public are welcome to attend all Council meetings.
 Only elected members of council and those invited to speak to agenda items have speaking rights.
-Contact the Council’s Communications and Secretarial Services Manager (03) 211 1678 for more information.
+Contact the Council’s Governance and Administration Manager Jodi Conway (03) 211 1677 for more information.

 Unless otherwise specified, meetings are held in the Council Chambers/Committee Room (Civic Administration Building, 101 Esk Street, Invercargill) or in the case of the Bluff Community Board, in the Bluff Senior Citizens Association building at 10 Onslow Street, Bluff.